learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 instead of a series of them.
 The commas here, therefore, are part of the string.
 Be sure to run both versions in the REPL so you can see the difference.

-If we wanted to, we could make the log output easier to read by putting each variable on its own line, either by using multiple `console.log()`s, or by using the new line character (`\n`).
-But since the `console.log()` is just for our (the developer's) use and won't be seen by end users, the above may be perfectly acceptable.
+If we were writing user-facing code here, we would probably want to make it easier to read by putting each variable on its own line.
+We could do that either by using multiple `console.log()`s, or by using the new line character (`\n`).
+But since the `console.log()` is just for our (the developer's) use, the above may be perfectly acceptable.

 With this `console.log()` set up we can try our code with as many age values as we like, checking each time to verify that the variables have been set